-Amichay serves as a teaching assistant to Judge Khaled Kabub at the Tel Aviv District Court – Economic Department, in a variety of courses at Bar-Ilan University and the Ono Academic College.
+Amichay also serves as teaching assistant to the Honorable Deputy President Khaled Kabub, of the financial department of the Tel Aviv District Court, for a range of courses taught at Bar-Ilan University and the Ono Academic College.

-Prior to joining Barnea, Amichay worked in a leading law firm and as a legal assistant to the president of the Institute of Certified Public Accountants in Israel.
+Before joining Barnea, Amichay practiced at a leading law firm and served as legal counsel to the President of the Institute of Certified Public Accountants in Israel.

 The Hebrew University of Jerusalem, LL.M, 2017